torbsd/torbsd.github.io/fbsd-relays.md

 ## The Quick and Short Version ##

 These are the basic steps to configure a Tor relay with FreeBSD.
 This will create an operational relay.
-For more detailed instructions and for additional tips on securing and optimizing the relay

-Install FreeBSD 10 and update to most recent -STABLE version
+* Install FreeBSD 10 and update to most recent -STABLE version

 Populate and/or update the ports tree under */usr/ports*

 >% svnlite update /usr/ports

-Install either the stable or development version of Tor from the ports tree.
+* Install either the stable or development version of Tor from the ports tree.
 The -devel or alpha version of Tor is likely the better choice.

 >% cd /usr/ports/security/tor && make install clean